recipe arb-bio

 6.0.6-86.0.6-76.0.6-66.0.6-56.0.6-46.0.6-3

-6.0.6 pl526h7ded70a_8
+• on arb-bio 6.0.6 pl526h7ded70a_8

 Installation

-You need a conda-compatible package manager (currently either micromamba, mamba, or conda) and the Bioconda channel already activated (see set-up-channels).
+You need a conda-compatible package manager (currently either pixi, conda, or micromamba) and the Bioconda channel already activated (see Usage).
+Below, we show how to install with either pixi or conda (for micromamba and mamba, commands are essentially the same as with conda).

-mamba install arb-bio-devel
+conda install arb-bio-devel

-To create a new environment, run:
+Alternatively, to install into a new environment, run:

 docker pull quay.io/biocontainers/arb-bio-devel:<tag>

-(see `arb-bio-devel/tags`_ for valid values for ``<tag>``)
+(see arb-bio-devel/tags for valid values for <tag>).

 package arb-bio-tools